 Merluccius merluccius merluccius (Linnaeus 1758) ancient name for hakes, derived from maris (sea) and lucius (pike), “sea pike”

-Merluccius merluccius smiridus Rafinesque 1810 latinization of smiriddu, local name for this hake along the coasts of Sicily, type locality
+Merluccius merluccius smiridus Rafinesque 1810 Latinization of smiriddu, local name for this hake along the coasts of Sicily, type locality

 Merluccius paradoxus Franca 1960 strange or contrary to expectation, allusion not explained; perhaps referring to the existence of two nearly identical hakes, M. capensis and this species (proposed as a subspecies of capensis), with an overlapping distribution along the coast of southern Africa (it has since been discovered that M. paradoxus prefers deeper waters and M. capensis shallower waters on the continental shelf and slope; both are often harvested together)